 What are Challenge Coins Used for Today?

-Challenge coins are still used int he time-honored tradition of buying a round of drinks.
+Challenge coins are still used today in the time-honored tradition of buying a round of drinks.
 The soldier initiating the challenge will call for a coin check, holding up their own coin.
-For anyone found without their coin has to buy the round.
+Anyone found without their coin has to buy the round.

 However, if everyone produces a coin, the person who issued the challenge better have more coins than just their challenge coin, they are buying.
 Presidents are now having these coins made to commemorate their term in office.
 At times, they will present these coins to a soldier who has shown bravery, loyalty, or service to the United States.